 You can date your J40 by looking at its chassis number.
 So the number 1948 is not the year of manufacturing (in fact, they all say 1948).
 Use the book by David Whyley for more info, find it on Amazon.

-What's your Austin J40 worth?
+What's your Austin J40 worth in 2021?
 Here are some recently sold items.

 |Austin J40 Pedal Car Sales Brochure Also Features 1949||11/2021||C $40.42|